c2lang/documentation/documentation/docs/build_system/diagnostics.md

-One of the perks of telling the compiler everything, is that it can do much more for you.
+One of the perks of telling the compiler everything is that it can do much more for you.
 This page describes some of the special ones.

 ## Unused warnings
-Most diagnostic messages will be errors, but of the warnings, unused are the most common.
+Most diagnostic messages will be errors, but out of the warnings, warnings for unused symbols are the most common.

 ### unused variables